Overheard in a Soho pub …

 GUS: What’s ‘Lidar’?

 EDDIE: Like radar, only instead of using radio waves it uses … uh … something else.
 Probably liquid.
-That’s what the ‘L’ stands for.
+Maybe that’s what the ‘L’ stands for.
 They have this thing like a fire hose and they spray the special liquid on all the buildings and measure how it splashes off and then they can work out what shape the building is and make a model of it in the computer.
-They have a special program that ignores all the bubbles.
+They’d need a special program to get rid of all the bubbles.

 GUS: You have no idea what you’re talking about, do you?